This article is part of a larger series on Payments.

-Stripe is a webmaster and IT favorite for online payment processing because it offers highly versatile software for creating custom checkouts.
+Stripe is a favorite among startups and tech-savvy businesses for online payment processing because it offers highly versatile software for creating custom checkouts.
 However, it’s not the best online payment processor for everyone.
-Some businesses want something simpler and cheaper or a solution that provides POS or online payment processing without needing a development staff or programming assistance.
+Some businesses want something simpler and cheaper or a solution that provides a (point-of-sale) POS or virtual terminal payment processing.

 We evaluated dozens of credit card processors to find the best Stripe alternatives: